<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=1428396443888464&amp;ev=PageView&amp;noscript=1">

 If you've ever slipped on a pair of Forma's popular adventure boots, you'll know these folks take boots seriously.
 Their Hyper Boot is a casual motorcycle shoe applies that same ethos to a high-top sneaker with high style.

-The Hyper Boot gets props from us for its full grain leather upper, which Forma wraps around additional hard protection for the heel cup, toe box, and ankles.
 Combine that with a waterproof/breathable Drytex liner and you've a great three-season riding shoe that works as hard as it plays from the daily commute to weekend rides in the mountains.

-• Extra-tall full grain leather upper for maximum abrasion protection
+• Extra-tall full-grain leather upper for maximum abrasion protection

 • Added hard protection for the heel, toe, and ankle